The Third Largest In Europe

 They’re known for their traditional

-- local cakes (Eszterházy torte, Dobos torte, Pozsonyi crescents)
+- Local cakes (Eszterházy torte, Dobos torte, Pozsonyi crescents)

-- pastries and
+- Pastries and

-- chocolate bonbons made according to family recipes.
+- Chocolate bonbons made according to family recipes.

 I wouldn’t say they have the best Hungarian cakes in town, because I think there are places that offer way better (Daubner, Asztalka, Édes Sári, Porcukor, Gerbeaud, Auguszt) but this new shop – geared more toward tourists – has a vibrant, youthful vibe making it a pleasant place to take a rest after all the walking and sightseeing.